stradichenko/PKB-theme/content/posts/markdown-boilerplate.md

 description = "A comprehensive boilerplate showcasing all markdown features and sidenote usage"
 +++

+# Markdown Boilerplate with Sidenotes

 This document demonstrates all standard Markdown features along with proper sidenote usage.
-Sidenotes work great with lists to provide additional context for specific items without breaking the list flow.
-For more information about building effective knowledge bases, check out [Building a Personal Knowledge Base](/posts/personal-knowledge-base/).
+This resource is the central reference for all content creators building a [Digital Garden](/posts/digital-garden/) or implementing the [Zettelkasten Method](/posts/zettelkasten-method/).

 ## Basic Typography

+Effective typography forms the foundation of digital writing.
+As explained in our [Hugo Styling Guide](/posts/hugo-styling-guide/), consistent formatting improves readability.
+This is especially important when [organizing content](/posts/content-organization/) in your knowledge base.

 Sidenotes work great with lists to provide additional context for specific items without breaking the list flow. {{< cite "smith2020" "/bibtex/references.bib" "apa" "true" >}}